koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_16_cross-docking.md

-# Cross Docking and Merge-in-Transit
+# Slide 16 of Lecture 9 contains information about Cross Docking and Merge-in-Transit

 The image contains two flow diagrams side by side, labeled "Material flows in cross-docking" on the left and "Material flows in merge-in-transit" on the right.